MatayeW/immersion-day-challenge-group1/README.md

 ## Thanks

-Thanks to [pascalbros](https://github.com/pascalbros/) for suggesting the game in the first place, and to the original [jsjsj](https://github.com/kesiev/jsjsj) this project builds on.
+Thanks to the original [jsjsj](https://github.com/kesiev/jsjsj) this project builds on.

 Obviously you can also have fun playing it — but I suggest you